DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

     2. Back in 2018, I was using Fedora, I still do tbh.
 I hada similar issue and I remembered fixing it the same way.

-These issues are common, but not well-known among many users.
+These issues are common, has occured on Ubuntu as well but not well-known among many users.
 Why sudo was broken?
 I have no idea as I didn't dig into its execution state.
 Why the extension caused a problem?
 Same answer.
 Among several other reasons, a login loop can also be caused by improper permissions on /tmp directory or on .Xauthority.

 The post-installation script updates the mirrorlist and packages as well, now that could have induced something idk.

+**Conclusion:**

+It was a broken extension and broken sudo package that has caused all of this.